 Natural Environments for Infants and Toddlers Who Are Deaf or Hard of Hearing and Their Families

-The concept of "natural environments" as defined by the Individuals with Disabilities Education Act (IDEA 1997; 2004) has created confusion regarding the appropriate settings for services for families and their infants and toddlers who are deaf or hard of hearing.
-The purpose of this fact sheet is to provide clarification and recommendations from the Joint Committee of the American Speech-Language-Hearing Association (ASHA) and the Council on Education of the Deaf (CED) on natural environments.
-This fact sheet provides recommendations for selecting natural environments for families and their young deaf or hard of hearing children, and for advocating for appropriate environments for services; it also provides resources for further information.
+The concept of "natural environments" as defined by the Individuals with Disabilities Education Act (IDEA 1997, 2004) has created confusion regarding the appropriate settings for services for families and their infants and toddlers who are deaf or hard of hearing.
+The purpose of this page is to provide clarification and recommendations from the Joint Committee of ASHA and the Council on Education of the Deaf (CED) on selecting natural environments for families and their young deaf or hard of hearing children.
+The Joint Committee advocates for appropriate environments for services.
+There are also resources for further information.

 The legislation provides the opportunity for services in other settings when the parents and the Individualized Family Service Plan (IFSP) team determine that a child's needs cannot be satisfactorily met in a "natural environment" as defined above.
 The federal law states:

 (A) to the maximum extent appropriate, early intervention services are provided in natural environments; and

 (B) the provision of early intervention services for any infant or toddler with a disability occurs in a setting other than a natural environment that is most appropriate, as determined by the parent and the individualized family service plan team, only when early intervention cannot be achieved satisfactorily for the infant or toddler in a natural environment [IDEA 2004 § 635 (a)(16)(A),(B), 34 C.F.R. § 303.126].